azat-io/actions-up/readme.md

 Actions Up scans your workflows and composite actions to discover every referenced GitHub Action, then checks for newer releases.

-Interactively upgrade and pin actions to exact commit SHAs for secure, reproducible CI and low‑friction maintenance.
+Interactively upgrade and pin actions to exact commit SHAs for secure, reproducible CI and low-friction maintenance.

 ## Features

 - **Auto-discovery**: Scans all workflows (`.github/workflows/*.yml`) and composite actions (`.github/actions/*/action.yml`)
-- **SHA Pinning**: Updates actions to use commit SHA instead of tags for better security
+- **SHA pinning**: Updates actions to use commit SHA instead of tags for better security
 - **Batch Updates**: Update multiple actions at once
 - **Interactive Selection**: Choose which actions to update
 - **Breaking Changes Detection**: Warns about major version updates
-- **Fast & Efficient**: Parallel processing with optimized API calls
+- **Fast & Efficient**: Optimized API usage with deduped lookups
+- **CI/CD Integration**: Use in GitHub Actions workflows for automated PR checks

 ###